Pensacola Bay Bridge: History

-Replacement

 FDOT announced in January 2010, near the end of the bridge's 50-year design life, that the bridge was structurally deficient and would have to be replaced within six years.
 As of 2011, a study is underway to determine the "feasibility, location, and conceptual design" of a replacement bridge.
 As of February 2013, plans have begun to replace the bridge with construction beginning within two years, at a cost of $595.6 million, on a course slightly to the west of the existing bridge.
 The new bridge, like the previous one, will not charge a toll.
 As of February 2020, construction of the new westbound bridge was completed with only the pedestrian portion to be completed with the old bridge being dismantled to make way for the parallel bridge to begin construction.

 The first unofficial crossing of the bridge via the pedestrian walkway occurred on August 13, 2020.
-This was accomplished by Joe and Steve Evans, brothers from the MidWest.
+This was accomplished by Joe and Steve Evans, brothers from the Midwest.
 It took approximately 15 minutes of biking each way to fully cover the distance.

 However, the bridge was involved in two separate incidents during Hurricane Sally in the 2020 Atlantic hurricane season.
 On September 15, a barge broke loose and got stuck under the bridge, causing it to temporarily close.
 Later, during the early morning hours of September 16, a crane was blown down onto on the bridge, knocking almost the entire span into Pensacola Bay, rendering the bridge completely unusable.
 With the old bridge being closed in preparation for demolition, traffic was detoured onto the tolled Garcon Point Bridge, with tolls being suspended for the time being.
 After months of delays, the first span of the bridge reopened on May 28, 2021, carrying 2-4 lanes of traffic with full 4 lane use in the following months as construction is completed.
+The new westbound bridge was opened in early 2023.